SilverWolf32/ed-jukebox/README.md

 ## How it works

 Elite writes game events to a "journal" file as they happen, which is used by third-party tools such as [ED-VOID][ed-void] and [EDMC][edmc].
-This app uses the `Music` journal event to decide which tracks to play from iTunes.
+This app uses the `Music` journal event to decide which tracks to play.

 ## Credits